 As Judging people, ESFJs think sequentially.
 They value order and organization.
 Their lives are scheduled and structured.
 ESFJs seek closure and enjoy completing tasks.
 They take deadlines seriously.
 They work then they play.
 The Judging preference does not mean judgmental.
-Judging refers to how a person deals with day-to-day activities.
+Judging refers to how a day-to-day activities at dealt with.

 ESFJ Cognitive Functions

 Every person engages the world through four Cognitive Functions.
 The ESFJ's primary function is Extraverted Feeling and secondary is Introverted Sensing.

 Extraverted Feeling (Primary)